ctcope228/Data-Analysis-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: `GameData`

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Stores data from a sports game such as team and player stats.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `playerStats(player)`: Retrieves data for a specific player.
+    - `teamStats(team)`: Retrieves data for a specific team.
+    - `void updateGameData(game, playerStats, teamStats)`: Updates data for a given game.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `compare(player1, player2)`: Compares two players performance.
+    - `compareTeams()`: Compares team performance.
+    - `player topPlayer(statType)`: Returns top player for a specific stat.
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, so new data could be added.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, likely a Map.Pair to link specific stats to games, teams, or players.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, constants for stat types (Points, Assists, etc).
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, all the secondary methods need the stats methods to be implemented.
+For example, getTopPlayers can sort through player stats using playerStats(player);

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: `CharacterInventory`

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Manages items in a playable character inventory.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void addItem(item)`: Adds an item to the inventory.
+    - `item removeItem(item)`: Removes an item from the inventory.
+    - `boolean isEmpty()`: Checks if inventory is empty.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `int quantity(item)`: Returns quantity of an item.
+    - `void useItem(item)`: Uses a consumable item and updates inventory.
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, so the inventory can be updated.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, likely a Map.Pair to link quantity to each unique item.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, possibly for item categories (Weapons, Armor, Consumable, etc).
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, useItem can be implemented with remove item after checking item type for consumable.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: `Playlist`
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Stores and manages a playlist of songs.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void addSong()`: Adds a song to the playlist.
+    - `song removeSong()`: Removes a song from the playlist.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void shufflePlaylist()`: Randomizes the order of songs.
+    - `song getNextSong()`: Retrieves the next song in the playlist.
+    - `void playSong()`: Plays first song and adds it the end of the playlist.
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, to modify the playlist.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, likely a Queue to order songs sequentially.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Unsure
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, the playlist could be rearranged and specific songs found using kernel methods.
+For example, playSong() can be made with removeSong() and then addSong().

 ## Post-Assignment